X-Illuminati/internet-of-spores/doc/system_architecture.md

 A failsafe timeout will cause the sensor node to return to normal mode without saving the settings.

 ### Normal Mode
+In normal mode, the sensor node reads and filters its sensors, stores the sensor readings in RTC RAM, and then enters deep sleep mode.
+During this time, some additional activities can happen:
+* If it determines it is time to upload readings, it will enter upload mode.
+  This determination is made when the RTC RAM is sufficiently full or based on other factors described in [Sensor Node Power Management](#sensor-node-power-management)
+* If the server reports that there are firmware updates or configuration updates available, it will enter download mode.
+* If the RTC RAM is determined to be corrupted, it will be re-initialized.
+  This happens when power is first applied to the ESP8266 or after installing a firmware update.

 ### Deep Sleep
+The sensor node spends most of its time in deep sleep mode.
+In this mode, the processor is in its lowest power state with most peripherals disabled.
+Extra care is taken to disable the WiFi radio, even though this will result in extra time spent waking up and calibrating the radio when the next upload cycle is reached.
+The main processor peripheral still running is the RTC module.

+This RTC module has a simple alarm timer and control of GPIO16, which it will pull low when the alarm expires.
+By connecting the link between GPIO16 and the reset pin, this will cause the processor to wake.
+> Note: on the D1 Mini, a suitable resistor or Schottky diode should be used to link GPIO16 and RST or else the CH340 will not be able to pull the reset pin low and enter reprogramming mode automatically.

+Upon waking, the processor will have gone through a reset.
+Only the RTC RAM is retained uninitialized, and this is used to maintain application state through the deep sleep mode.

 ### Upload Mode
 The sensor node will periodically configure itself as a WiFi station and connect to the configured access point.
 It will then create a TCP connection to the configured server and upload its readings.